 - 7.8 miles RT, Elevation 2450' Ascent 790'

-4-6 hours for a hike in good condition, due to distance and steepness of terrain.
+- Allow 4-6 hours for a hike in good condition, due to distance, steepness of terrain, and lightly used trails.

-By boat: Go to Echo Bay at the northwest corner of Lake Placid and land at the concrete slabs located about the middle of the north shore.
+Go to Echo Bay at the northwest corner of Lake Placid and land at the concrete slabs located about the middle of the north shore.
 A trail goes 0.1 mi. to the main trail around the lake.
 Go right for a few yards and cross a stream to a junction with the side trail up Eagle Eyrie.
-From here it is a sometimes quite steep 0.7 miles to the views.